backstage/backstage/docs/plugins/integrating-plugin-into-service-catalog.md

 ---
 id: integrating-plugin-into-service-catalog
-title: Integrate into the catalog service
+title: Integrate into the Service Catalog
 ---

 > This is an advanced use case and currently is an experimental feature.
 Expect